-Education at Jacobsburg EEC
+Education at Jacobsburg Environmental Education Center

-Jacobsburg is committed to providing a diverse array of environmental education and interpretive programs.
+Jacobsburg is committed to providing a diverse array of environmental education programs.
 Programming is offered year round to schools, civic groups, and the community.
 A schedule of community programs is available at the center.

 Educational programs are age-specific and generate learning through discovery and a hands-on approach.
 School programs can be arranged by calling the center office.